Land use strategy draft framework

 We worked in close partnership with the Tweed Forum who co-ordinated the engagement with stakeholders.
 Further information and updates on the pilot can be found on the tweed forum website.

 The pilots ran from 2013 until spring 2015.
-A follow on Phase 2 project is underway, managed by us working with Tweed Forum.
+A follow on phase two project is underway, managed by us working with Tweed Forum.
 This will focus on investigating integration of LUS framework and mapping outputs into our programmes such as flood protection, woodland strategy and biodiversity offsets, and a further evaluation of the mapping tool to investigate whether it can help inform the Scottish Rural Development Programme (SRDP) and further engagement with a local catchment partnership.

 A key output of the pilot was the production of a draft framework.
 The purpose of the framework is to consider the possible impacts of climate change an aims to enable more informed and integrated decisions about how land is used sustainably.